bachelor-2014/report/v2/hardware.md

 servo motors [@poluloservocontroller].
 In order to use multiple USB devices with the BeagleBone Black, we use an USB hub.

+One limitation lies in the limited number of ports on the BeBoPr++ cape.
+It robotic platform supports up to four stepper motors with no way of adding additional.
+This is due to it being very specialized, made for running controlling 3D-printing hardware directly from the peripherals of the cape.
+This means that the peripherals of the cape are limited to exactly what is needed on such a printer.
+And this is different from what is needed on EvoBot.
+Some existing inputs / outputs are not needed, while other needed inputs / outputs does not exist.

 The final piece of hardware on EvoBot is a small wireless router, which is connected to the ethernet port of the BeagleBone Black.
 The BeagleBone Black is set up with a static IP address in the router, which means than access to the